IBPhilippov/basketball_results_prediction/README.md

   AND pg_h.game_id_lag IS NOT NULL
   AND pg_a.game_id_lag IS NOT NULL```

-, where **year** - is a parameter coming from the pipeline.
+, here h-prefixed fields are game statistics parameters for the last game home team (except points that are for current games and essentialy form target for the model), a-prefixed fields are the same for away team, and **year** - is a parameter coming from the pipeline.
 Each pipeline run this query is excecuted twice for two different years: to obtain train and validation data.
-Than the data is preprocessed, so that pipeline separately returns train data features, validation data features, train data targets, validation data targets and the metadata for pipeline run.
+On the next step, the data is preprocessed in a way that pipeline separately returns train data features, validation data features, train data targets (h_paints - a_points), validation data targets and the metadata for pipeline run.
 After data preprocessing is over, the last block of this pipeline triggers the execution of the next pipeline.

-3.
+2. _train_sklearn_ pipeline uses scikit-learn and hyperopt python libraries to tune ML model of different specifications and choose the one that shows best results on validation.
+Each tested model specification is logged in MLFlow with its metadata, performance metrics and artifacts.
+After all specifications with all examined set of hyperparameters are evaluated, the best performing model is put to model registry.
-Docker passes **GOOGLE_CREDENTIALS** in a container for MageAI, so that MLFlow is connected to an **ARTIFACT_STORAGE** bucket for storing models` artifacts and to Postgress container to store run/operational data.
-User may reach it on port 5000, but the project workflow itself adresses it only from Mage.AI container.
+3. _deployment_ pipeline is the only pipeline in this project that can`t be triggered inside the project (i.e. by other pipelines), but reacts to an external call.
+This call is managed by application in container 4 and is triggered by user`s POST requests on port 9696.
+If payload of the request is in correct form (i.e. contains all fields - see query in first pipeline).